vishaldhole173/pro-stream-documentation/Technical/CloudFront-Distributions/signed-cookies.md

 - Which attribute do we set on the video element to let cross-origin cookies flow to distribution?

-    - We set the crossorigin="use-credentials" attribute on the video element to let cross-origin cookies.
+    - We set the cross-origin="use-credentials" attribute on the video element to let cross-origin cookies.
-    - By setting the crossorigin="use-credentials" attribute on the video element, the browser ensures that any cookies associated with the video's origin are sent along with the request, allowing the server hosting the video to recognize and authenticate the user, if necessary.
+    - By setting the cross-origin="use-credentials" attribute on the video element, the browser ensures that any cookies associated with the video's origin are sent along with the request, allowing the server hosting the video to recognize and authenticate the user, if necessary.

 - How do we clear these cookies from the browser?
 Which APIs are used?